jtsoukalas/full-stack-backend/README.md

 - `data/`: Contains initial data for MySQL and Neo4j.
 - `producers/`: Contains producer scripts.
 - `consumer/`: Contains consumer scripts.
+- `flask/`: Contains a Flask application that serves as an API for the data.

 ## Running Producers and Consumer